rapidsai/cugraph/docs/cugraph/source/basics/cugraph_cascading.md

 The fact that a developer would explicitly add a "return_self" flag to the method indicates that the developer is aware that the method returns None.
 It is just as easy for the developer to use a non-cascading workflow.

 ### Algorithms
-Algorithms operate on graph object.
+Algorithms operate on graph objects.
 ```
 cugraph.pagerank(G) and not G.pagerank()
 ```